-Dr. Maria Magdalena Sandoval Donahue is the CO-Founder and CEO of Think Ubiquitous, LLC, an environmental reporting software development company.
+Dr. Maria Magdalena Sandoval Donahue is the Founder of Think Ubiquitous, LLC, a data visualization and communication software development company.
 She combines her background in geoscience, mobile technology, and art to create data visualization tools, mobile education apps, and other science outreach and education efforts.
-Her work specializes in report automation, interactive data visualizations, (geo)science education, and applying geoscience to agriculture and rural economic sustainability problems.
+Her work specializes in interactive data visualizations, science application and community building, report automation, and (geo)science education for agriculture, resource management, ecologic, conservation and rural economic sustainability problems.
 Dr. Donahue has a research background in tectonics and geomorphology.
 She lectures at the University of New Mexico, is a consulting geologist, and is authoring two books on the geology of Colorado and New Mexico with Mountain Press, USA.
 Dr. Donahue utilizes her fascination with the visual aspects of Earth science data and her formal fine art education to create visualizations from Earth datasets (e.g. ocean salinity, fossil records, etc.), which she prints on fabric to create apparel.
 She is also an active photographer and weaver in the traditional northern New Mexico loom style.

 Sabrina has served as CEO of Palo Alto Software since 2007.
 She and her husband, Noah, founded a UK software distribution company in 2001 that was acquired by Palo Alto Software in 2002.
 Sabrina is a successful Internet expert, having served as Director of Online Marketing at Commtouch, Senior Producer at Epinions, and founder of her own Web consulting company, Lighting Out.